 Disability supplement payments will follow the same benefit year as the B.C. family benefit.
 Your disability supplement payments will be calculated based on your adjusted family net income from the base year (the calendar year before the July in which payments begin).
 The July 2027 to June 2028 benefit year will be based on your adjusted family net income from your 2026 tax return.

-The maximum annual amount you may receive is $6,000 for each child.
+The maximum annual disability supplement amount you may receive is $6,000 for each child.

-For monthly payments made in July 2027 to June 2028, you will receive the full amount if your adjusted family net income is below $50,000.
+You will receive the maximum annual disability supplement amount if your adjusted family net income is below $50,000.

-You will receive a reduced monthly payment if your adjusted family net income exceeds $50,000.
+You will receive a reduced annual amount if your adjusted family net income exceeds $50,000.
 The reduction to the disability supplement amount is calculated as 4 percent of the amount that your adjusted family net income exceeds $50,000.

 Your monthly payment is your annual disability supplement amount divided by 12.